kamichal/yarap/docs/source/index.rst

 Basic Usage
 -----------

 This is a tiny example.
-Such a code is sufficient to generate an html page:
+Such a code is sufficient to generate an HTML page:

 .. doctest::